 There are a lot of different options to choose from, so don't worry if the first method you use isn't quite right.
 Speak to your doctor to decide which method of contraception is best for you

-Free condoms from your Students’ Union - you can pick up free condoms from SHAG’s condom dispenser in the Students’ Union reception.
+Free condoms from your Students’ Union - you can pick up free condoms from the condom dispenser in the Students’ Union reception, Student Advice waiting room or the IV Lounge at the Heath.

 Using a condom is the only form of contraception that helps protect you against sexually transmitted infections as well as preventing pregnancy, so make sure you use them.
 If you are allergic to latex condoms, don’t panic, latex free condoms are readily available.